pross99/FoodApp/README.md

 # FoodApp
-Wolt inspired App made with react-native
-In order to run locally:
+Wolt inspired App made with react-native and TypeScript In order to run locally:
 Open the project folder and type "npm install" in terminal Then "npm start" and the project will run on localhost.